 Becoming a Potential Bone Marrow/Blood Stem Cell Donor

 Q: How do you become a bone marrow donor?

 A: Please visit our How to Become a Donor page.
 The first step to being a donor is to register to get on to the NMDP database of potential donors.
 First, a cheek swab sample is taken to determine your Human Leukocyte Antigen (HLA) type.
 The HLA type is listed in a computerized database, which is linked with the NMDP.
 If you are a potential match, you are contacted for additional blood tests.
 If laboratory tests reflect a potentially successful match, a detailed information session is arranged so that you can decide whether or not to proceed.
 If you decide to proceed, you are provided a full health screening before the actual bone marrow or PBSC collection.

 A: If you are between the ages of 18 and 44, patients especially need you.
 When more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
 Research shows that cells from younger donors lead to more successful transplants.
 That’s because younger donors produce more and higher-quality cells than older donors.

 Q: How do I register for the Be The Match registry?

 A: You can register by attending one of AADP’s drives.
 Visit our calendar for a listing of all our upcoming drives.
 When you come to register, please remember to bring complete information of two contacts who do not live with you and who do not live with each other.
-If none of our drives are convenient for you, Click here and request that a home kit be mailed to you.
+If none of our drives are convenient for you, you can request that a home test kit be mailed to you.